-A.3.3 Air Connector.
+A.3.3.3 Air Connector.
 Some such devices are listed in UL Heating, Cooling, Ventilating and Cooking Equipment Directory under the category "Connectors (ALNR)."
-These devices, since they do not meet all the requirements for air ducts, have limitations on their use, length, and location.
+Because these devices do not meet all the requirements for air ducts, they have limitations on their use, length, and location.
 (For limitations on the use of air connectors, see 4.3.2.1.)

 A.3.3.9 Air Inlet.
-For further discussion of various types of air inlet devices, see ASHRAE Handbook - Fundamentals, Chapter 32, "Space Air Diffusion."
+For further discussion of various types of air inlet devices, see Chapter 20, "Space Air Diffusion," in the 2013 edition of ASHRAE Handbook - Fundamentals.